 My husband Stephen and I were members of the Coo-ee March 2015 Inc. (Gilgandra Sub-Committee) which organised the Coo-ee March 2015 Re-enactment, which was held from 17th October to 11th November 2015.
 Commemorative services were held with representatives from local communities in each town and village on the route.
 Stephen was the Route Coordinator on the Re-enactment March, and participated in these services as a marcher (and also as a speaker at several places).
 I provided information about the 1915 Coo-ee March, and the men who joined the Coo-ees, for each town and village at these commemorative services.

 During a holiday to England, France and Belgium in September 2012, and in August-September 2014, Stephen and I visited the graves and memorials of those fallen Coo-ees who did not return to Australia after the end of the Great War.

 In August-September 2016 we re-visited the graves and memorials of the fallen Coo-ees in England, France, and Belgium, to lay a wreath that travelled with us, and to leave a commemorative information card, and an Australian flag, on each grave.
-We will create a separate page as a Roll of Honour for the fallen Coo-ees on this website in the near future.
+We have created a separate page as a Roll of Honour for the fallen Coo-ees on this website.

 If anyone has photographs of the 1915 march, family photographs of the individual men who joined, or information about their Coo-ee relative, or any information on anyone you believe may have a member of the Coo-ee March, we would very much like to hear from you.